Kitware/LidarView/LVCore/Documentation/LidarView_Developer_Guide.md

 PCL is a large point cloud processing library.
 Some binaries are quite heavy, and need to build/link against many targets.
 Sometimes, depending on your machine, the build process of some of these binaries may reach the maximum allocatable memory limit.
 When this happens, the OS kills this process, resulting in the *internal compiler error*.

-If you run into this problem, you can first try to launch again the superbuild (just re-run the `ninja/make` command, or even easier, use `cmake --build` that will call the right generator for you).
+If you run into this problem, you can first try to launch again the superbuild (just re-run the `ninja/make` command, or even easier, use `cmake --build` that will call the right generator for you.
 If this fails again, try to build the PCL project with less jobs, then resume the superbuild :

 ```bash
 cd <LidarView-build>/lidarview-superbuild/common-superbuild/pcl/build/